ZIC-skyzrc/PDDM-SynReg/README.md

 # PDDM-SynReg
-A cross-modal registration framework for the registration of liver DWI and DCE in multi-center data The code will be released soon.
+A cross-modal registration framework for the registration of liver DWI and DCE in multi-center data.

+The code will be released soon.